Boriana Åberg

-Boriana Åberg (born 18 November 1968) is a Bulgarian-born Swedish politician who has been a member of the Riksdag since 2008 as part of the Skåne County South constituency.
+Boriana Åberg (born 18 November 1968) is a Bulgarian-born Swedish politician who has been a member of the Riksdag since 2008, representing the Skåne County South constituency.

 Early life and career

-She studied to be a civil engineer in Bulgaria, and moved to Sweden after the end of the Cold War.
-After marrying and having two children, she and her husband divorced after ten years of marriage. Åberg found her Bulgarian education to be useless in Sweden, and as a result returned to school, graduating from Lund University with a degree in sociology and working as a social secretary.
+She studied to be a civil engineer in Bulgaria and moved to Sweden after the end of the Cold War.
+After marrying and having two children, she and her husband divorced after ten years. Åberg found her Bulgarian education useless in Sweden, and as a result returned to school, graduating from Lund University with a degree in sociology and working as a social secretary.

 Political career

-Åberg joined the Moderate Party in 1998 after taking a liking to Carl Bildt's viewpoints and charisma.
-She became a member of Kävlinge's city council, and was appointed chairperson of the council in 2007.
-She ran for a seat on the Riksdag in 2006, and finished sixth out of 17 candidates; five Moderate candidates ended up on the Riksdag.
+Åberg joined the Moderate Party in 1998 after liking Carl Bildt's viewpoints and charisma.
+She became a member of Kävlinge's city council and was appointed chairperson of the council in 2007.
+She ran for a seat on the Riksdag in 2006 and finished sixth out of 17 candidates; five Moderate candidates ended up on the Riksdag.